Carly Corinthos: 1990s

-Villainess Carly Roberts (Sarah Joy Brown) arrives in town and ingratiates herself into the life of Nurse Bobbie Jones (Jacklyn Zeman) – her biological mother—when she enrolls in the nursing program at General Hospital.
-Meanwhile, Carly begins an affair and friendship with mobster Jason Morgan (Steve Burton).
+Villainess Carly (Sarah Joy Brown) arrives in town and ingratiates herself into Bobbie's life when she enrolls in the nursing program at General Hospital.
+Meanwhile, Carly also begins sleeping with amnesiac Jason Morgan (Steve Burton).
+At first, they agree to only sex with no names and no feelings, but Jason and Carly soon develop a close friendship.

-After being rejected by Bobbie, Carly seduces Bobbie's husband Doctor Tony Jones (Brad Maule) and she falls in love with him.
+Carly gets her revenge when seduces Bobbie's husband Doctor Tony Jones (Brad Maule).
 Bobbie's brother Luke Spencer (Anthony Geary) uncovers Carly's true identity and warns to stop hurting her mother.
 Bobbie however discovers the affair on her wedding anniversary to Tony, making the two bitter enemies.

-After a fight with Tony, Carly has a one-night stand with Jason's troubled brother A. J. Quartermaine (Sean Kanan) and ends up pregnant.
-Carly convinces Jason to claim the child as his own and she gives birth to her son in December 1997 whom Jason names Michael after his best friend, mobster Sonny Corinthos (Maurice Benard).
-Jason has Michael christened, Emily and Mike are the godparents and he invites Bobbie.
+Carly genuinely falls in love with Tony and she moves in with him.
+After a fight with Tony, Carly has a drunken one-night stand with Jason's troubled brother A. J. Quartermaine (Sean Kanan) and ends up pregnant.
+Carly tells Tony he is the father, but when she overhears him saying he is only staying with her because of the baby, Carly convinces Jason to claim the child as his own.
+Carly gives birth to her son in December 1997 whom Jason names Michael after his best friend, mobster Sonny Corinthos (Maurice Benard).
+Jason has Michael christened, with Emily and Mike are the godparents.

 The Quartermaines show up and after much heated discussion Robin convinces Jason to let them stay.
 Carly shows up near the end but chooses to sit in the back.
 Carly has a hard time bonding with Michael, but Jason takes care of him and has invited Bobbie into their lives to be the baby's nurse.
 During a terrible winter storm, Bobbie and Carly find themselves alone in the penthouse and Bobbie tells Carly how much she loved her baby.